callumvh/cv/main.typ

   - I also have private services running on subdomains such as service1.callumvh.com, service2.callumvh.com, etc.
-  - It contains a *personal website* and *blog* which are both still under development, created using Vercel and the JAM stack, both running in their own container.
+  - It contains a *personal website* and *blog* which are both still under development, created using Next.js Astro.js using the JAM stack, each running in their own container.
   - I would like to add dark launches, feature flagging, testing in production, canary launches, blue-green deployments, A/B testing, and so on.